nnorman312/pandas-challenge/README.md

-# pandas-challenge

-Pandas Homework - Pandas, Pandas, Pandas
-Background

-The data dive continues!
-Now, it's time to take what you've learned about Python Pandas and apply it to new situations.
-For this assignment, you'll need to complete one of two (not both) Data Challenges.
-Once again, which challenge you take on is your choice.
-Just be sure to give it your all -- as the skills you hone will become powerful tools in your data analytics tool belt.

-Before You Begin
-1) Create a new repository for this project called pandas-challenge.
-Do not add this homework to an existing repository.

-2) Clone the new repository to your computer.

-3) Inside your local git repository, create a directory for the Pandas Challenge you choose.
-Use folder names corresponding to the challenges: HeroesOfPymoli or PyCitySchools.

-4) Add your Jupyter notebook to this folder.
-This will be the main script to run for analysis.

-5) Push the above changes to GitHub or GitLab.

-Option 1: Heroes of Pymoli
+Heroes of Pymoli

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+For this task, I analyze the data for the most recent fantasy game, Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+I generate a report that breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+My final report includes each of the following:

 Player Count
 - Total Number of Players